On The Two Types Of Affine Structures For Degenerating Kummer Surfaces -Non-Archimedean VS Gromov-Hausdorff Limits-: Affine Structures for Degenerations of Kummer Surfaces

 \item We assume $|t|\ll 1$.
 We consider the obtained $S^2$ associated with an IAMS structure, and the McLean metric $(B_t,\nabla_A(t),\nabla_B(t),g_t)$ for $t\neq 0$.
 When $t\to 0$, they converge in the natural sense, without collapsing, to another $S^2$ again with three additional structures $(B_0,\nabla_A(0),\nabla_B(0),g_0)$.

 In this terminology, the Gromov-Hausdorff limit of $(X_t,g_{\rm KE}(X_t))$ for $t\to 0$ coincides with $(B_0,g_0)$. \end{enumerate} \end{Thm} \begin{Rem} Since hyperK\"ahler rotation is performed in the process of obtaining a special Lagrangian fibration, the complex dimension of $X_t$ must be $2$ (or even). \end{Rem} Below we discuss the case of abelian surfaces and their quotients.
 In that case, we can apply similar methods as below but more explicitly as \eqref{ab.iii} and \eqref{ab.iv} below.
 The proof follows from essentially the same method as \cite{OO} and is easier.
-The details of the proof will appear in \cite{GO}, in which we plan to put more contents.
+The details of the proof appears in \cite{GO}, which we wrote with Odaka after this paper.

-\begin{Thm}[{\cite{GO}}] We take an arbitrary maximally degenerating family of polarized abelian surfaces $(G|_{\Delta^*},\mathcal{L}|_{\Delta^*})$ over $\Delta^*$ with a fiber-preserving symplectic action of finite group $H$ on $G|_{\Delta^*}$ together with linearization on $\mathcal{L}|_{\Delta^*}$ (e.g., $H$ can be trivial or simple $\{\pm 1\}$-multiplication).
+\begin{Thm}[{\cite[Theorem 2.1]{GO}}] We take an arbitrary maximally degenerating family of polarized abelian surfaces $(G|_{\Delta^*},\mathcal{L}|_{\Delta^*})$ over $\Delta^*$ with a fiber-preserving symplectic action of finite group $H$ on $G|_{\Delta^*}$ together with linearization on $\mathcal{L}|_{\Delta^*}$ (e.g., $H$ can be trivial or simple $\{\pm 1\}$-multiplication).
 We denote the quotient by $H$ as $(G'|_{\Delta^*},\mathcal{L}'|_{\Delta^*})\to \Delta^*$.
 Then, the following hold: \begin{enumerate}

 \item For any $t\in \Delta^*$ with $|t|\ll 1$, there is a special Lagrangian fibration $f_t\colon G_t \to B_t$ with respect to the K\"ahler form $\omega_t$ of the flat metric $g_{\rm KE}(G_t)$ with $[\omega_t]=c_1(\mathcal{L}_t)$ and the imaginary part ${\rm Im}(\Omega_t)$ of a non-zero element $ \Omega_t\in H^0(G_t,\omega_{G_t})$.
 Here, $B_t$ is a $2$-torus and so are all fibers of $f_t$.
 Note that $\omega_t$ and ${\rm Im}(\Omega_t)$ again induce affine structures on $B_t$ as $\nabla_{A}(t)$ and $\nabla_{B}(t)$ respectively, as well as its (flat) McLean metric $g_t$.